Shawn-Chahal/ml-appl-biochem-eng/getting_started/getting_started.md

     6. Click *Create repository*

-3. Create a file in your PyCharm project root called `.gitignore`.
+3. Create a file in your PyCharm project called `.gitignore`.
 4. Open `.gitignore` in PyCharm and copy the following text in it:

 ```